 However, a change in salary always depends upon the location and most importantly career fields.

-Average Salaries in Vietnam Based on Career Fields
+What are the Average Salaries in Vietnam Based on Career Fields?

 With a wide range of professions in an even diverse range of industries, there is a huge divide in salary levels within Vietnam.
 The sectors paying the highest average salary in Vietnam are Mineral and Metallurgy (9.2million VND/month or $403/month), banking (7.6million VND/month or $333/month) while similar jobs within other sectors like Textile or Food pay a small 2.5 million VND ($109) to 3.1 million VND ($135) to their labors per month.